 - Partnership Investing

 There is so much to talk about funding and different types of funding.
-Since most founders funded by outside sources of equity funding are funded by friends & family than other types, we’ll start there.
+Since most founders funded by outside sources of equity with friends & family round of funding than other types, we’ll start there.

 What is FFF Funding?

 You may have heard of the FFF round, or FFF funding.
 It’s slang for the “Friends, Family and Fools” round.
-Personally, I don’t like the “fools” part of that saying, but there you have it.
+Personally, I don’t like the “fools” part of that saying.
+But there you have it, mixed into the friends and family round of funding.
 Many founders find their first investment from friends and family members.
 These family members put up the cash to get the business started, usually in exchange for some portion of equity, or ownership in the company.

 Regardless of whether they are accredited investors, institutions, or individuals, almost all people invest for the same reasons: for a return on their investment.
 Everyone knows that you can use your money to make more money.
 A common ways to do this are through the stock market or getting interest at the bank.
 There is a known or expected return they receive for temporarily placing their money in that vehicle.
 Most investors invest in many different types of vehicles to spread out their risk.
 One high risk, but usually high reward place to “put” their money is inequity in young, growth companies.
 With the equity they take, they intend to receive a return for their investment that is higher than their other options.
 This is true whether it’s your second cousin, or the head of an national VC firm.
 You invest so that you get a return.